jessebraham/beta7-web/content/pages/not-found.md

 Status:  Hidden

 The page your were looking for does not exist.
-Would you like to [go back to the home page](https://beta7.io)?
+Go back to the [home page](https://beta7.io)?